Safeguarding

 Reporting an incident

-If harm is witnessed or suspected, Sense Scotland staff have a duty to report this to their manager or to contact the Sense Scotland Safeguarding Phone Line.
+If harm is witnessed or suspected, Sense Scotland staff have a duty to report this to their manager or to contact the Sense Scotland Safeguarding phone line.
+If you believe the person is at immediate risk, staff should inform the police on 999.
+If you think the person needs medical attention, staff should phone for an ambulance on 999.
+After telling someone, staff must then complete an Accident and Incident form.

 For more information on safeguarding, please contact us on: